 Information for new master students

-Consider the recommended courses for master students in Biomedical Informatics.
+Consider the courses that we teach and the recommended courses for our master students.

 What is bioinformatics?

 Bioinformatics is an interdisciplinary field that develops and improves on methods for storing, retrieving, organizing and analyzing biological data.
 A major activity in bioinformatics is to develop software tools to generate useful biological knowledge.

 Bioinformaticians often analyse large amounts of data on molecules like DNA (depicted below), RNA and proteins.